Members of the Ron and Tanya Linzey family of Mountain Ranch, California, focus on the whole Word of God all year long.

-The Linzeys’ holiday season stretches from October 31, which they affectionately call “Harvest Day,” through Easter.
+The Linzeys, who have 16 children, celebrate a holiday season that stretches from October 31, which they affectionately call “Harvest Day,” through Easter.

 “October 31 is when the world comes to your front door,” explains Charity Linzey, who is the sixth oldest child in the family.
 “It’s a day when you usually focus on the darkness but for us, it’s the first day to turn on the Christmas lights and light up the neighborhood.”
 The Linzeys play Christian videos and pass out chocolate along with copies of the Gospel of John and the book of Romans.